alexdelai/NDVI-dimist/README.md

 1.2.
 What parameters do those models include (distribution, link function, functional form, lambda, and splines)

 1.3.
-How to perdorm model tuning (GCV, Effective DoF, AIC, Pseudo R-Squared, and grid search)
+How to perform model tuning (GCV, Effective DoF, AIC, Pseudo R-Squared, and grid search)

 ### 2. Multivariate modelling